joelewnard/joelewnard/index.md

 In collaboration with Dr. Sara Tartof at Kaiser Permanente Southern California, I co-lead the California Center for Outbreak Response, a Center for Innovation within CDC's [InsightNet](https://www.cdc.gov/forecast-outbreak-analytics/partners/insightnet/index.html) network for outbreak analytics and infectious disease modeling.

-My work has centered on pediatric infectious diseases and vaccines against them, in particular pneumococcus (_Streptococcus pneumoniae_), COVID-19, RSV, and group A _Streptococcus_.
+My work has centered on infectious diseases and vaccines against them, in particular pneumococcus (_Streptococcus pneumoniae_), COVID-19, mpox, RSV, and group A _Streptococcus_.
 I am also interested in statistical methods for vaccine efficacy and effectiveness studies.

 ## People ##